Scandals. Fraud. Abuse of power. Greed. Corruption. Tax evasion. Coverups.

 This requires engaging our heart as well as our head.
 A powerful way to do that is to be clear about the higher purpose of the work you are doing (beyond winning a campaign or maximizing profits:

 - What value can you create for all stakeholders through the profits you generate?

 - What positive impact can you have via serving others, and are you doing your part for the common good?

 Now more than ever we need to identify and hack away at the root causes of our ethical failings and political dysfunction.
 We need to stop our senseless race to the bottom—in business with our myopic pursuit of profit and growth regardless of the consequences on people and planet, and in politics with our zero-sum game mentality of “I must win and you must lose” with all its attendant cynicism and disdain for fellow citizens who happen to disagree with us on some issues.
 We need to look for shared values and mutual interests instead of stoking mistrust, anger, and resentment.
 This race to the bottom is so dangerous because it threatens to destroy the very foundations of our communities and society.
 With perspective, frankness, engagement, and a healthy pursuit of shared purpose, we can redirect the race upward.

 Gregg Vanourek is an award-winning author who trains, teaches, and speaks on leadership and personal development.
 He runs Gregg Vanourek LLC, a training venture focused on helping you lead yourself, lead others, and lead change.
 Gregg is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards) and LIFE Entrepreneurs (a manifesto for integrating our life and work with purpose and passion).
-To get Gregg’s manifesto on Leadership Derailers (and how to avoid them) and free book chapters from Gregg’s books, including Triple Crown Leadership, check out his Free Guide.
+To get Gregg’s manifesto on Leadership Derailers (and how to avoid them).